 4. Click Yes to save video clips and enter Export interface, or click No to quit and do not save video clips.

 Figure 7.
-21 Attention to Video Clip Saving
+18 Attention to Video Clip Saving

-- Click the Refresh button.
+- Click

+Refresh

 - Reconnect device.

 - Check for compatibility from vendor.

 You can also format USB flash drive or USB HDDs via the device.